cap-js/docs/guides/databases.md

 ### @cds.persistence.exists

 Add `@cds.persistence.exists` to an entity to indicate that this entity should be skipped from generated DDL scripts.
-In contrast to `@cds.persistence.skip` a db relation is expected to exist, so we can generate SQL views on top.
+In contrast to `@cds.persistence.skip` a database relation is expected to exist, so we can generate SQL views on top.

 ```cds
 @cds.persistence.exists